fabio0610/lab04-solid/README.md

   - All digital games will have a discount of 15%, but physical games no discount for now.
   - All physical games will have a process to ship the product.
 This process will be a method with the return text "this product will have a shipment."
   - All digital and streaming games will have a process to replace the product.
 This process will be a method with the return text "this product will have a replacement."
+  - *** optional *** just create the name of the process and the corresponding definition without implementation.
+    - Send a receipt, namely, printing and sending via mail, sending via email, or showing the receipt in the user account page on the platform.
+    - For the latter, we send a notification to the user via email or the app that the receipt is ready to be viewed.

 **What do you need to do?**